gergelyn/simple-blog-application/SETUP.md

 - `GET /api/posts/{id}` - Get a specific post with comments

 ### Posts (Authenticated)
+- `GET /api/posts/create` - Get form structure for creating a new post
 - `POST /api/posts` - Create a new post
+- `GET /api/posts/{id}/edit` - Get form structure for editing a post (only by author)
 - `PUT /api/posts/{id}` - Update a post (only by author)
 - `DELETE /api/posts/{id}` - Delete a post (only by author)